m4theushw/superdividendos/README.md

 </div>

-A personal project I created to calculate the yields of a portfolio composed by stocks listed in B3 (Brazilian Stock Exchange).
+This is a personal project I created to help me to calculate the yields of a portfolio composed by stocks listed in B3 (Brazilian Stock Exchange).
 It works by scraping data from B3's website and plotting it on a chart.
 The website was built with React, Python, Django and Material-UI.

 ## Installation

 #### Requirements

-This project requires [Python 3](http://python.org/), [Node 12](https://nodejs.org/), [MariaDB](https://mariadb.org/) 10 and [Yarn](https://yarnpkg.com/lang/en/).
+This project requires [Python 3](http://python.org/), [Node 12](https://nodejs.org/), [MariaDB 10](https://mariadb.org/) and [Yarn](https://yarnpkg.com/lang/en/).
 Once you have `pip` and `yarn` available install the dependencies:

 ```shell
 $ pip install -r requirements.txt